System Security Plan

 Issue-specific security plans

-Issue-specific security plans or policies build upon a general security policy.
+Issue-specific security plans or policies build upon general security policies.
 They focus on current areas of relevance, concern, and even controversy.
 They provide more concrete guidance on topics of special concern to an organization’s workforce.
 Examples include:

 - Use of Generative AI policy